SathyaBhat/sathyabh.at/content/weekly-notes-35-2024/index.md

 {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "the-boathouse-240901-4.jpg" "Food at The Boathouse" "Weekly Notes" >}}

-{{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "the-boathouse-240901-5.jpg" "Food at The Boathouse" "Weekly Notes" >}}

 At Harris Park, we first went over to Mitran Da Dhaba.
 Our friends told us that there's a food truck by them tucked a block away from the main restaurant and you don't get paratha in the restaurant.
 Since we wanted to try the parathas, we went over to the food truck.
 The food truck also had a bunch of other things, so we ordered a papdi chaat and Chole Bature for myself.

 {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "food-at-harris-park-240901-1.jpg" "Food at Harris Park" "Weekly Notes" >}}